 If someone has engaged the Registered Electrical Contractor on your behalf (such as a rental provider, estate agent, builder, etc.), you may request a copy from the customer or from Energy Safe Victoria.

-- Work completed on a Certificate of Electrical Safety may be to verify that electrical installation work is safe and compliant.
+- Work completed on a Certificate of Electrical Safety may be audited by Energy Safe Victoria to verify that electrical installation work is safe and compliant.

-- If your Registered Electrical Contractor/ Licensed Electrical Worker refuses to arrange an inspection for prescribed electrical work or to provide a Certificate of Electrical Safety for electrical installation work completed at your property, and you are the customer, please to Energy Safe Victoria.
+- If your Registered Electrical Contractor/ Licensed Electrical Worker refuses to arrange an inspection for prescribed electrical work or to provide a Certificate of Electrical Safety for electrical installation work completed at your property, and you are the customer, please report a safety issue or non-compliance to Energy Safe Victoria.

 - Failure to follow the Certificates of Electrical Safety requirements is a criminal offence.
 A Registered Electrical Contractor/ Licensed Electrical Worker that fails to comply may be subject to disciplinary action which could result in infringements or in severe cases, the suspension or cancellation of their licence.

 There are two types of certificates; Prescribed and Non-Prescribed

 Prescribed – for electrical installation work that requires inspection by a Licensed Electrical inspector, including but not limited to:

 - Consumer mains cables, main switchboard, meter box and main earthing system for your installation.

 - Consumer mains cables, main switchboard, and main earthing system for your tenancy (multiple occupancy).